UAlbertaALTLab/itwewina/neahtta/README.md

     pip freeze > requirements.txt

-Update the [Babel][] library's locale data.
+Update [Babel][]'s locale data.
 Babel probably will not have locales created for 'crk' and its written variants.
-On Sapir, existing locales are in located here:
+On Sapir, existing locales are located here:

     /srv/apps/nds/babel_locales/crk.dat